Drug Evaluation Committee 2017-44 Viewing records related to combination therapy

 Personally, from the perspective of ALCOA, I feel that the prescriber, adjuster, and administrator who are related to the EDC data need to be checked and inspected as the person who wrote the relevant data, while the deliverer is not related to the EDC data and does not need to be checked or inspected.

-When a drug used for adjunctive therapy is administered in accordance with the study protocol, regardless of whether it is provided by the sponsor or adopted in-house, the sponsor must confirm that the drug is appropriately administered in accordance with the study protocol (see GCP Article 21, Paragraph 1, Guidance 1). .
+When a drug used for adjunctive therapy is administered in accordance with the study protocol, regardless of whether it is provided by the sponsor or employed in-house, the sponsor must confirm that the drug is appropriately administered in accordance with the study protocol (see GCP Article 21, Paragraph 1, Guidance 1). .

 Therefore, if the records related to the concomitant medications in question are necessary to confirm the proper clinical trial process, we believe that all such records should be made available for inspection (GCP Article 37, Paragraph 1/Section 2, Guidance 1).